The Beggar Richer Than Me

 It’s easier to ignore the beggar in the metro station than the beggar outside of the church.

-You can’t ask God for favors and then be inconvenienced at the first sight of someone asking you for one.
+You can’t ask God for favors and then act inconvenienced at the first sign of someone asking you for one.
 If you can, you’re one cold bastard.

 I, for one, am not a cold bastard.
 Now the beggars in the metro station might say otherwise, but this story isn’t about them.
 This is a story about the beggar outside of the church.
 The beggar who was richer than me, and perhaps you too.